amithegde/amithegde.github.io/_posts/2015-6-28-decoupling-tableentity-while-using-azure-storage.md

 }
 {% endhighlight %}

-I have not included boilerplate methods instantiate `TableClient`,  which is a trivial part and is available on the [documentation](https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/#create-a-table).
+I have not included the boilerplate methods instantiate `TableClient`,  which is a trivial part and is available on the [documentation](https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/#create-a-table).